 If you set up a Google Adwords account and set a substantial bid, you guarantee that your ad will show when a user searches for the specific keyword you choose to bid on.
 This can help give you more direct control over total traffic to your website.

 AdWords can also be helpful for getting the word out about new services you have started or any special offers that you are running.

 SEO and Google Ads focus on helping you increase relevant traffic to your site and generate more leads that convert.

-Let’s take a look at SEO vs. Google Ads to see how these strategies compare through a well organized and simplified table by WebFx:
+Let’s take a look at SEO vs. Google Ads to see how these strategies compare with each other through a well organized and simplified table by WebFx:

 To conclude, invest in SEO to help boost your website’s overall ranking in SERP.
 Use Google AdWords to help boost traffic, get the word out about new specials and products or services, and ensure your ad shows for those competitive keywords.

 Now you know the answer to SEO vs. Google Ads; Investing in both SEO and Google Ads will help you grow your business online, which is definitely the need of the hour.

 Ready to get started?
 Or still have questions about the value that SEO and Google Ads can bring to your business?
 Contact our team of social media marketing professionals in Brantford today to get started on an online marketing strategy to grow your business in 2021.